Olney1/Slack-ChatBot-OpenAI-Solutions-Architect/README.md

 ## Testing

 In order to test the application, you need to mimic a real user interaction.
-This is done by sending a POST request to the /slack/events endpoint with a JSON body representing a Slack event.
+This is done by sending a POST request to the `/slack/events` endpoint with a JSON body representing a Slack event.
 The application should then respond by posting a message in the designated Slack channel with the tech support response.

-**Here are the step-by-step instructions:**

 **Add the Bot to a Private Channel**